-Editor’s Note: In case you’re wondering, the picture below and to the right is Joseph Smith, the founder of the Church of Jesus Christ of Latter Day Saints (LDS), also known as the Mormons.
+Editor’s Note: In case you’re wondering, the picture on the right is Joseph Smith, the founder of the Church of Jesus Christ of Latter Day Saints (LDS), also known as the Mormons.
 If you’d like to know more about the Mormons, you can find out everything you need to know by watching the “South Park” episode (season 7, episode 12) that dealt with the religion.
-You also might want to see the Broadway play, “The Book of Mormon,” written by the creators of “South Park,” which is funny, clever, educational and also has some really catchy tunes.
-It cleaned up at the 2011 Tony Awards.
+You also might want to see the Broadway play, “The Book of Mormon,” written by the creators of “South Park,” which is funny, clever, educational and also has some really catchy tunes (it cleaned up at the 2011 Tony Awards).
 This article generated one Letter to the Editor, which was less than complimentary toward yours truly; however, I didn’t take it too personally, because its author seems like a moron.

 The choice of candidates for the next election could cause some extremists at both ends of the political spectrum to sit this one out.
 On the Far Left, there’s widespread disenchantment with President Obama’s conciliatory centrism.
 And, on the GOP’s Taliban wing, the Religious Right faces the specter of voting for a member of a cult.

 It looks increasingly likely that Mitt Romney will be the country’s first Mormon presidential nominee.
 This prospect already has Baptist pastor and Rick Perry backer Robert Jeffress calling Romney’s faith a “non-Christian cult.”
 For many Southern evangelicals in the Republican base, voting for a Mormon could be problematic.